Note

-This article describes how to run a disaster recovery drill for an on-premises machine to Azure using the Azure Site Recovery service.
+This article describes how to run a disaster recovery drill for an on-premises machine to Azure by using the Azure Site Recovery service.
 A drill validates your replication strategy without data loss.

-This is the fourth tutorial in a series that shows you how to set up disaster recovery to Azure for on-premises machines.
+This tutorial is the fourth in a series that shows you how to set up disaster recovery to Azure for on-premises machines.

-In this tutorial, learn how to:
+In this tutorial, you learn how to:

 - Set up an isolated network for the test failover